libseccomp-rs/libseccomp-rs/README.md

 Native Rust crate for libseccomp library

-This is a set of projects (high-level bindings, low-level bindings and tool for generating low-level bindings automatically) that enables developers to use the libseccomp API in Rust easily.
+This is a set of projects (high-level bindings and low-level bindings) that enables developers to use the libseccomp API in Rust easily.

 * libseccomp: High-level safe API
-* libseccomp-sys: Low-level unsafe API (automatically generated)
+* libseccomp-sys: Low-level unsafe API
-* tool: Tool for generating low-level bindings using bindgen

 ## Example
 ### Create and load a single seccomp rule